cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 that can be used by validator with `provider-validator-address` address to retrieve the list of chains that it has to validate.

 :::warning
-As a validator, the list of chains returned by `has-to-validate` is the list of chains they **should** be validating to avoid getting jailed for downtime.
+For a validator, the list of chains returned by `has-to-validate` is the list of chains the validator **should** be validating to avoid getting jailed for downtime.
 :::